neoforged/Documentation/docs/blocks/index.md

 public static final DeferredBlock<Block> EXAMPLE_BLOCK = BLOCKS.registerBlock(
         "example_block",
-        Block::new, // The factory that the properties will be passed into. new BlockBehaviour.Properties() // The properties to use.
+        Block::new, // The factory that the properties will be passed into.
+        BlockBehaviour.Properties.of() // The properties to use.
 );
 ```